Tips for living with someone who is struggling with addiction

 Enabling behaviors are often confused with helping.
 Enabling refers to direct or indirect actions and words that allow your loved to continue their addiction.
 This may include failing to set appropriate boundaries, making excuses for your loved one’s behavior, providing financial resources to your loved one so they can purchase opioids, saving your loved one from unwanted consequences, or failing to recognize and admit that they are struggling with an addiction.
 Oftentimes, individuals may enable friends and family with alcohol or drug addictions because they believe they are truly helping, they want to see them get better, they do not know what else to do or they are nervous of potentially ruining their relationship with their loved one.

-Helping your loved one requires you to set strict boundaries, encourage your loved one to seek professional addiction treatment, not giving into their unacceptable behaviors, not making excuses for their actions.
-Helping your loved ones means empowering them to make wise decisions, gain confidence in their actions through the recovery process, leading by example, offering help when needed, and holding your loved one accountable.
+Helping your loved one requires you to set strict boundaries, encourage your loved one to seek professional addiction treatment, not give in to their unacceptable behaviors, not make excuses for their actions.
+Helping your loved ones means empowering them to make wise decisions, gaining confidence in their actions through the recovery process, leading by example, offering help when needed, and holding your loved one accountable.

 Accept the reality of addiction

 Ignoring the addiction and thinking your loved one will “magically” become well is similar to sticking your head in the sand.
 It is important that you come face-to-face with reality and accept that the person who you are living with does have an addiction, which can not only wreak havoc on their life but can also cause harm to your life and your living situation as well.
 Accepting the reality of addiction is the first survival tip for living with someone who is struggling with addiction and prioritizing your mental health and safety.